Oden Institute Director Karen E. Willcox.

 Our uniquely interdisciplinary graduate and undergraduate programs are building the next generation of computational scientists, engineers and mathematicians.

-We are working new DEIO policies and initiatives into the very fabric of the Oden Institute, all the while listening to the diversity of opinions among our community.
+We are working new Outreach and Community Engagement Initiatives into the very fabric of the Oden Institute, all the while listening to the diversity of opinions among our community.